orkhanahmadov/spreadsheet-translations/README.md

 - Point parser to the remote file to download and parse
 - Parse only `en` and `de` locale translations
-- Use `key` column as key, in this case column `B` in spreadsheet coordinates
+- Use the `key` column as key, in this case, column `B` in the spreadsheet coordinates
 - Ignore row number 3

-Once we publish the config file we need to make follow adjustments:
+Once we publish the config file we need to make the following adjustments:

 ```php
 [